 - Dynamic stretch is also movement, frequently with antagonist contracting.
 ASLC is performed slower and without an attempt to increase the amplitude of movement.

 Summarizing ASLC Techniques

 Antagonist Short Length Conditioning is not a stretching technique.
 It's a retention technique.
-It must be preceded by Kinesiological Stretching technique, which would develop flexibility first, during the training session.
+It must be preceded by Zaichik Stretching technique, which would develop flexibility first, during the training session.

 ASLC together with other strength exercises and M&H, than teach the body to accept the new found flexibility as normal.